LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization

 \textbf{Model} For all LA-MARRVEL experiments, we used Claude-4-Sonnet with Extended Thinking enabled (\texttt{\seqsplit{anthropic.claude-sonnet-4-20250514-v1:0}}).
 The model was configured with a 65{,}536-token context window and a 50{,}000-token thinking budget for each call.

-\textbf{Environment} All experiments were conducted in a HIPAA-compliant Amazon Web Services (AWS) environment, accessing the model exclusively via the Amazon Bedrock API.
+\textbf{Environment} All experiments were conducted in an AWS environment configured for HIPAA workloads, using only HIPAA-eligible services for ePHI processing (including Amazon Bedrock)\citep{AWS_HIPAA_ELIGIBLE_SERVICES}.
+To enforce a zero-data-retention inference path for PHI, we used Bedrock's default behavior in which prompts and completions are not stored or logged and are not used to train AWS foundation models\citep{AWS_BEDROCK_DATAPROTECTION}, and we kept optional model invocation logging disabled throughout evaluation\citep{AWS_BEDROCK_INVOCATIONLOGGING}.
 During evaluation, the model was run in a strictly offline configuration with respect to external knowledge sources: no web search, browsing, or retrieval from external APIs was enabled or used in any of the LA-MARRVEL experiments.

 \textbf{Hyperparameters} Unless otherwise specified, all decoding and sampling hyperparameters (e.g., temperature, top\_k, top\_p, and related settings) were kept at their default values provided by the Bedrock-hosted Claude-4-Sonnet endpoint\citep{AWS_CLAUDEPARAMS}.
 No additional tuning of these hyperparameters was performed across experiments.